CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured TDD skill that is concise, clearly sequenced, and appropriately uses progressive disclosure to reference files.
-Its main weakness is the lack of inline executable code examples — the AAA structure is described but the actual code is deferred to a reference file, which slightly reduces immediate actionability.
-The coverage thresholds, mock guidelines, and verification checklist add strong practical value.
+This is a well-structured TDD skill that is concise, clearly sequenced, and appropriately organized with progressive disclosure to reference files.
+Its main weakness is the lack of inline executable code examples—the AAA structure is described but the actual code example is deferred to a reference file, which slightly reduces immediate actionability.
+Minor grammatical issues ('MUST deleted', 'not test') don't significantly impact clarity.

 Suggestions